The Hospice Approach

 Volunteers are an essential element in the hospice concept.
 They are our helping hands -- assisting our organization in providing the additional care and support our hospice patients and family members need.
 Volunteers offer our patients much needed support, companionship, and assistance with everyday activities.
 They help ensure that patients spend their final days in dignity and comfort.

 We invite you to become a Covenant VNA Hospice Care volunteer.
 As a volunteer, you'll become an integral member of our caring team of professionals.
 Volunteer opportunities include:

-- Patient and Family Care such as visiting or calling a family member; helping with shopping or errands; or spending time with a patient to offer an interval of rest for cargivers.
+- Patient and Family Care such as visiting or calling a family member; helping with shopping or errands; or spending time with a patient to offer an interval of rest for caregivers.

 - Administrative Duties including general office functions.

 - Community Functions such as helping at a health fair; flu clinic; or hospice function.